NPalopoli/collaborative-science-for-librarians/episodes/open-science.md

 A fundamental component is the active participation of all stakeholders, including society at large, to foster increased collaboration and transparency in the field of science.
 It seeks to involve social actors beyond the traditional scientific community by opening up the processes of creating, evaluating, and communicating scientific knowledge.

-## What are reproducibility and replicability

-**Although many researchers use these terms interchangeably, and we will do so in this lesson, a _replication_ is a study where an independent group of researchers reproduces the methodologies of previous work, collects the data, and analyzes it following the procedures of the original study to see if they reach the same results.
-It assesses the consistency and generalizability of the findings.
-A _reproduction_, on the other hand, occurs when a group of independent researchers analyzes data previously collected by a different group, using those researchers' analysis plan, to determine if they reach the same result.
-It verifies the validity of the findings.**

-**Reproducibility and replicability are among the core objectives of science.
-However, for this to be possible, researchers need to describe their methods and processes in ways that others can repeat them.
-Open science practices make it possible for scientists to share the different stages of their workflow, making them accessible to other researchers.**

 ## The motivation behind open science